-Regulatory Setting
+Regulatory Setting 🥖

-The former Rocky Flats Plant was added to EPA's National Priorities List in 1989 because environmental investigations indicated that Plant operations released materials defined as hazardous substances, contaminants, and pollutants by the Comprehensive Environmental Response, Compensation, and Liability Act.
-Operations also released materials defined as hazardous wastes and waste constituents by the Resource Conservation and Recovery Act and the Colorado Hazardous Waste Act.

-Under CERCLA, and in accordance with Executive Order 12580, Superfund Implementation, DOE is delegated as the lead agency for responding to hazardous substance releases at the current Rocky Flats Site, also known as the Central Operable Unit.
-EPA and the Colorado Department of Public Health and Environment are the support agencies.
-DOE is also responsible for corrective action for hazardous waste and hazardous waste constituents releases under RCRA and CHWA.
+The former Rocky Flats Plant was added to EPA's National Priorities List (NPL) in 1989 because environmental investigations indicated that site operations released materials defined as hazardous substances, contaminants, and pollutants by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Site operations also released materials defined as hazardous wastes and waste constituents by the Resource Conservation and Recovery Act (RCRA) and the Colorado Hazardous Waste Act (CHWA).
+Under CERCLA, and in accordance with Executive Order 12580, Superfund Implementation, DOE is delegated as the lead agency to take response action for hazardous substance releases at the current Rocky Flats Site.
+EPA and the Colorado Department of Public Health and Environment (CDPHE) are the support agencies.
+DOE is also responsible for corrective action for releases of hazardous waste and hazardous waste constituents at the Rocky Flats Site under RCRA and CHWA.
 In Colorado, CDPHE regulates RCRA/CHWA corrective action.

-Three successive federal facility agreements and compliance orders, beginning in 1986 and culminating with the Rocky Flats Cleanup Agreement - signed by DOE, EPA, and CDPHE in July 1996 - covered investigation and cleanup activities, which DOE completed in 2005.
+Three successive federal facility agreements and compliance orders, beginning in 1986 and culminating with the Rocky Flats Cleanup Agreement (RFCA) - signed by DOE, EPA, and CDPHE in July 1996 - covered investigation and cleanup activities.
 Cleanup, closure, and final remedy selection met all RFCA requirements.